-No. Version in which the problem has been solved / Version in which the problem occurred Phenomenon Level Occurrence condition/ Occurrence frequency Cause 8 4.0.1-1 / 4.0.0-1 Memory leak may occur In Java process of JVM monitor resources. М If all the following conditions are met, this problem may occur: All the settings in the [Tuning] properties on the [Monitor (special)] tab are set to OFF.
+Version in which the problem has been solved / Version in which the problem occurred Phenomenon Level Occurrence condition/ Occurrence frequency Cause 8 4.0.1-1 / 4.0.0-1 Memory leak may occur In Java process of JVM monitor resources.
+If all the following conditions are met, this problem may occur: All the settings in the [Tuning] properties on the [Monitor (special)] tab are set to OFF.
 More than one JVM monitor resource are created.
 There was a flaw in disconnecting Java VM to be monitored.
-9 4.0.1-1 / 4.0.0-1 The JVM statistics log (jramemory.stat) is output, even if the following parameters are set to OFF in JVM monitor resources.
-[Monitor (special)] tab - [Tuning] properties - [Memory] tab - [Memory Heap Memory Rate] [Memory (special)] tab - [Tuning] properties - [Memory] tab - [Monitor Non-Heap Memory Rate] S If all the following conditions are met, this problem inevitably occurs: [Oracle Java (usage monitoring)] is selected for [JVM type] on the [Monitor (special)] tab.
-[Monitor Heap Memory Rate] on the [Memory] tab in the [Tuning] properties on the [Monitor (special)] tab is set to OFF.
-[Monitor Non-Heap Memory Rate] on the [Memory] tab in the [Tuning] properties on the [Monitor (special)] tab is set to OFF.
+9 4.0.1-1 The JVM statistics log (jramemory.stat) is output, even if the following parameters are set to OFF in JVM monitor resources.
+[Monitor (special)] tab - [Tuning] properties - [Memory] tab - [Memory Heap Memory Rate] [Memory (special)] tab - [Tuning] properties - [Memory] tab - [Monitor Non-Heap Memory Rate] There was a flaw in deciding whether or not to output the JVM statistics log.
+10 4.1.0-1 / 4.0.0-1 Activating the AWS virtual IP resource fails if any characters other than ASCII characters are included in the tag.
+S This problem inevitably occurs when any characters other than ASCII characters are included in the tag.
+Due to the specifications of the AWS CLI that the AWS virtual IP resource uses.
+11 4.1.0-1 / 4.0.0-1 If any characters other than ASCII is included in the contents of the tag used in AWS, the activation of AWS Virtual IP resource fails.
+S than ASCII is included in the contents of the tag used in AWS, this No consideration was given to the case that any character other than ASCII is included in tag used in AWS.
+12 4.1.0-1 / 4.0.0-1 If any languages other than English is selected in the language settings of EXPRESSCLUSTER, SAP Connector for SAP NetWeaver does not operate normally.
+If any languages other than English is selected, this problem inevitably occurs.
+There was a flaw in checking the status of the cluster.